Skip to content

 Can I Make this Dish Gluten-Free?

-To make this into a gluten free recipe takes a little bit of extra work.
-While some would suggest simply switching the regular pasta for a gluten free version, I’d instead suggest cooking the pasta separately from the rest of your dish.
+Making this into a gluten-free recipe takes a little bit of extra work.
+While some would suggest simply switching the regular pasta for a gluten-free version, I’d instead suggest cooking the pasta separately from the rest of your dish.

-Gluten free pasta usually has a different cook time than traditional pasta.
-Generally, it takes about 2-3 minutes less to cook pasta without gluten.
+Gluten-free pasta usually has a different cook time than traditional pasta.
+Generally, it takes about 2-3 minutes to cook pasta without gluten.
 However, the chicken may not get that memo and you definitely want chicken that is fully cooked.
 Cook your GF pasta separately from your sauce, then mix them together before topping with mozzarella.

 Tips for Making Caprese Pasta with Chicken